-(IHE-A.1.1) A Zero Length Accession Number (One of the options proposed by DICOM PS 3.17 Annex J) shall be created when no reliable value for this attribute is available.
+(IHE-A.1.1) A Zero Length Accession Number (one of the options proposed by DICOM PS 3.17 Annex J) shall be created when no reliable value for this attribute is available.
 Reliable values are those that can be conveyed by means other than manual data entry such as a value received from the Order Filler via a Modality Worklist including an Accession Number or received through a bar code reader.

 (IHE-A.1.2) In MPPS, SOP Class UID is sent in the Affected SOP Class UID (0000,0002) for the PPS N-Create message and in Requested SOP Class UID (0000,0003) for the PPS N-Set message.
 SOP Class UID (0008,0016) shall not be used.